EDUC 131 INTRODUCTION TO TEACHING3 Credits

 EDUC 231 PLAY/ART/MUSIC FOR EARLY CHILDHOOD3 Credits

-Develop coordinated programs in play, art, and music for preschool children as media for preschool growth, development and learning.
-Art and music are used as forms of play to teach developmental skills in the areas of math, social science, and language arts, as well as in developing skills in coordination, movement, rhythm, creative expressions, etc.
+Develop coordinated programs and learning environments for play, art, and music for preschool age children for preschool growth, development and learning.
+Art and music are used as forms of play to teach developmental skills in the areas of math, social science, and language arts, as well as in developing skills in coordination, movement, rhythm, creative expressions, etc. Field experience with observation and application of content while working with children of diverse ability levels are woven into the content of the course.

 EDUC 232 SCIENCE, MATH, AND SOCIAL SCIENCE FOR EARLY CHILDHOOD3 Credits

-Development of programs in science, math, and social science for preschool children utilizing a variety of instructional materials.
+Development of coordinated programs and the learning environment for the study of science, math, and social science for preschool age children utilizing a variety of instructional materials and teaching strategies.
 Emphasis is placed upon the development of innate interests, vocabulary, concepts, and readiness skills through concrete experiences as well as play activities.
+Field experiences with observation and application of content while working with children of diverse ability levels are woven into the content of the course.

 EDUC 233 LITERATURE AND LANGUAGE ARTS PROGRAM FOR EARLY CHILDHOOD3 Credits

-Introduction to literature for preschool children using appropriate literature and language arts and activities to promote the development of language arts skills, with an emphasis on the development of reading readiness in preschool children.
+The course provides an introduction to literature for preschool age children using developmentally appropriate literature and language arts activities and effective teaching strategies to promote the development of language arts skills, with an emphasis on the development of reading readiness in the diverse ability levels of preschool children.
+Field experiences with observation and application of content while working with children are woven into the content of the course.

 EDUC 270 SPECIAL TOPICS1-3 Credits